 Communities In Schools surrounds students with a community of support, empowering them to stay in school and achieve in life.
 Our evidence-based approach, adapted to meet each community’s unique needs, is the basis for our success.

 Across the country, approximately 1 in 5 children under 18 live in poverty.
-Without community support, they are more at risk for missing school, dropping out and failing to earn a high school diploma, let alone obtaining the readiness needed for more advanced, professional positions.
+Without community support, they are more at risk for missing school, dropping out, and failing to earn a high school diploma.
+They may lack the readiness needed for more advanced, professional positions required in a 21st century workforce.

 Communities In Schools removes barriers students face so they can succeed in school and life.